-There is a lot of confusion when it comes to the legality of carrying, purchasing and possessing a firearm.
-The article below was written in hopes of providing basic information about medical marijuana and concealed carry.
+There’s a lot of confusion when it comes to the legality of carrying, purchasing and possessing a firearm.
+This article was written in hopes of providing basic information about medical marijuana and concealed carry.
+In order to fully understand, it will require an explanation of both Michigan and Federal law.

 Michigan Law Does Not Prohibit Marijuana Users From Obtaining a Permit to Carry a Concealed Pistol (CPL)